3 considerations for choosing a cat scratching post or scratcher

 The third type of material commonly used for a scratching surface is cardboard.
 There are generally two types of cardboard used with scratchers: 1) corrugated cardboard, similar to what you might find with a cardboard box, can be considered disposable because it doesn't last as long as other materials and 2) high-density cardboard which lasts longer and can come in a wide variety of shapes (e.g., loungers that your cat can lay on).

-Each material will have a different feel or texture and your cat may have a preference more for one than the others.
+Whatever the material used with a scratcher, each material will have a different feel or texture and your cat may have a preference more for one than the others.

 Body stretch

-Both a post and a pad should allow your cat to stretch the body which means it has to be tall or long enough to accommodate your cat's outstretched body.
 A vertical scratcher will have to incorporate almost your cat's full length in its height but a horizontal scratcher can often be shorter because your cat is more in a bent at the hips position when scratching horizontally.

-Stability of post
+Stability of scratcher

 Strange smells